Conditions of Public/Commercial Permit F.A.Q.

 - The holder of this permit shall notify Park Wardens in that event that a snowmobile becomes inoperable and must remain within the park overnight.

-- an alternate access route through Big Barren north to Fourth Pond and through Glander Gulch connecting up to the main area at Marks Pond,
+- An alternate access route through Big Barren northwest to Fourth Pond and through Glanders Gulch connecting up to the main area at Marks Pond,

 - Access to Sandy Pond and Overfall Brook Falls.